IAAR-Shanghai/Awesome-AI-Memory/README.md

     </tr>
     <tr>
       <td colspan="3">
-        • Evaluates the **memory capabilities of large language models (LLMs)** in **long-duration conversations**, with a particular focus on **multimodal dialogue scenarios**.<br>
+        • Evaluates the memory capabilities of large language models (LLMs) in long-duration conversations, with a particular focus on multimodal dialogue scenarios.<br>
-        • By developing the **LOCOMO** dataset, the researchers establish a **comprehensive evaluation benchmark** covering tasks such as **question answering, event summarization, and multimodal dialogue generation**.<br>
+        • By developing the LOCOMO dataset, the researchers establish a comprehensive evaluation benchmark covering tasks such as question answering, event summarization, and multimodal dialogue generation.<br>
-        • Experimental results indicate that while some LLMs perform strongly, they still **lag significantly behind humans in memory and reasoning**, and the study outlines an evaluation framework and directions for future improvements.
+        • Experimental results indicate that while some LLMs perform strongly, they still lag significantly behind humans in memory and reasoning, and the study outlines an evaluation framework and directions for future improvements.
       </td>
     </tr>
     <tr>